 George Washington University's Online Master's in Integrative Medicine with a Concentration in Nutrition specialize in promoting health and wellness through nutrition.

 American University’s online Master of Science in Nutrition Education will prepare you to become an influential leader in nutrition education and advocacy while promoting nutrition and healthy lifestyle choices in your community and beyond.

-According to the Texas Workforce Commission, 4,160 dietitians and nutritionists were employed throughout the state in 2010.
-However, government projections predict that by 2020, this number will rise to 5,160, which indicates a 24% growth increase for these professions.
 Top places of employment for nutritionists include nursing care facilities, general and surgical hospitals, outpatient care centers, colleges and universities, and offices of physicians.
 Local employers may include:

 - Guardian Healthcare Providers

 - Nestle Nutrition

 - Texas Association of Nutrition and Foodservice Professionals